-Being a photographer opens up the doors to a wide variety of projects.
-Sometimes those projects take you someplace magical.
-When I was invited to Saint Barthélemy with WIMCO Villas to shoot for their Vendome Guide, I almost fell out of my chair.
+Being a photographer opens up the doors to a wide variety of projects and sometimes those projects take you somewhere magical.
+When I was invited to Saint Barthélemy with WIMCO Villas to shoot for their Vendome Guide, I almost fell out of my chair while reading the initial email inviting me to shoot the assignment.

 The Vendome Guide